Polyoxometalate: History

-Ammonium phosphomolybdate, [PMo12O40](3−) anion, was reported in 1826.
+Ammonium phosphomolybdate, PMo12O_{40}(3−) anion, was reported in 1826.
 The isostructural phosphotungstate anion was characterized by X-ray crystallography 1934.
 This structure is called the Keggin structure after its discoverer.

 The 1970s witnessed the introduction of quaternary ammonium salts of POMs.
 This innovation enabled systematic study without the complications of hydrolysis and acid/base reactions.
 The introduction of ^{17}O NMR spectroscopy allowed the structural characterization of POMs in solution.

-Ramazzoite, the first example of a mineral with a polyoxometalate cation, was described in 2016 in Mt.
-Ramazzo Mine, Liguria, Italy.
+The first example of a mineral with a polyoxometalate cation, ramazzoite, was described in 2016 in Ramazzo Mine, Liguria, Italy.

 Structure and bonding

-The typical framework building blocks are polyhedral units, with 6-coordinate metal centres.
+The typical framework building blocks are polyhedral units, with 6-coordinate metal centers.
 Usually, these units share edges and/or vertices.
 The coordination number of the oxide ligands varies according to their location in the cage.
 Surface oxides tend to be terminal or doubly bridging oxo ligands.
 Interior oxides are typically triply bridging or even octahedral.
 POMs are sometimes viewed as soluble fragments of metal oxides.

 Recurring structural motifs allow POMs to be classified.
 Iso-polyoxometalates (isopolyanions) feature octahedral metal centers.
 The heteropolymetalates form distinct structures because the main group center is usually tetrahedral.
 The Lindqvist and Keggin structures are common motifs for iso- and heteropolyanions, respectively.

 Polyoxometalates typically exhibit coordinate metal-oxo bonds of different multiplicity and strength.
-In a typical POM such as the Keggin structure [PW12O40](3−), each addenda center connects to single terminal oxo ligand, four bridging μ_{2}-O ligands and one bridging μ_{3}-O deriving from the central heterogroup.
-Metal–metal bonds in polyoxometalates are normally absent and owing to this property, F. Albert Cotton opposed to consider polyoxometalates as form of cluster materials.
+In a typical POM such as the Keggin structure PW12O_{40}(3−), each addenda center connects to single terminal oxo ligand, four bridging μ_{2}-O ligands and one bridging μ_{3}-O deriving from the central heterogroup.
+Metal–metal bonds in polyoxometalates are normally absent and owing to this property, F. Albert Cotton opposed to consider polyoxometalates as a form of cluster materials.
 However, metal-metal bonds are not completely absent in polyoxometalates and they are often present among the highly reduced species.